ridinCLIgun

 "This tool teaches."

-A learning game with real terminal challenges, Linux support, Homebrew/pipx distribution, custom risk catalogs, and OS-aware advisory.
+A learning game with real terminal challenges, Linux support, custom risk catalogs, and OS-aware advisory.

 planned